Why Hadrian’s Wall was built

-The Picts and the Brigantes were neither English or Scottish by origin, but were tribal descendants of earlier inhabitants of Britain.
-When Hadrian’s Wall was built neither the English nor the Scots had yet settled our country, England or Scotland simply did not exist in Roman times.
+The Picts and Brigantes were neither English or Scottish, but were the tribal descendants of earlier inhabitants of Britain’s mainland.
+When Hadrian’s Wall was built the English and Scots were yet to invade or settle in Britain.
+England or Scotland simply did not exist in Roman times.

 One misconception about Hadrian’s Wall should therefore be dismissed: it did not act as a boundary between England and Scotland.
 The English and the Scots did not settle in Britain until three centuries after Hadrian’s Wall was built.

-It is an even greater mistake to think that Hadrian’s Wall forms a boundary between England and Scotland today, for the simple reason that most of Northumberland, England’s northernmost and very Anglo-Saxon county, actually lies to the north of the Wall.
+It is also a misconception that Hadrian’s Wall forms a boundary between England and Scotland today.
+This is simply incorrect as Northumberland, England’s northernmost and very Anglo-Saxon county, lies north of the Wall.